 On Sunday Sept.
 27, the body of 19-year-old Elizabeth Garrow was discovered in Canastota after she had been reported as missing for over three days.
-She leaves behind a toddler and was pregnant for a second time when she died.
+She leaves behind a toddler and was pregnant with her second child when she died.

-While local police claim to have a number of people of interest in custody, the issue of safety has been on people’s minds since the incident.
+While local police claim to have a number of people of interest in custody, the issue of safety has been on the minds of many since the incident.
 Garrow was in her hometown and was out in public when she seemingly vanished, leading law enforcement on a chase for days.

 Garrow’s story hit home for many, including parents of young teenagers.
 Some question how Utica College works to keep its students safe from danger – after all, Garrow was of college-age.

-The college updates its campus safety regulations each year to ensure that the thousands of students that roam the grounds remain safe especially in accordance to statistics released from The Clery Act, but stresses to students that their safety also relies on the actions they take on and off campus.
+Utica College updates its campus safety regulations each year to ensure that the thousands of students who roam the grounds remain safe especially in accordance to statistics released from The Clery Act, but stresses to students that their safety also relies on the actions they take on and off campus.

 “For many students, college is their first real taste of unsupervised living and being away from parents and surrounded by new friends often feels empowering and exciting,” Director of Campus Safety Musco Millner said.
 “While this combination creates an amazing experience for most people, it can unfortunately put young adults in high risk situations to which they have never been exposed.”